 <DB_PORT>

-3. Run the following command for authentication:
+3. Run the auth command to authenticate the user.

 auth